October 14, 2017 | Tchaikovsky Concert Hall

 The musician was granted the Royal Philharmonic Society Instrumentalist Award, the Victoires de la musique Award as the best instrumentalist in France, the Ernst von Siemens Musikstiftung Award and many others.

-It will be Pierre Laurent Aimard's first encounter with Vladimir Spivakov and the NPR.
+It will be Pierre Laurent Aimard's first encounter with Vladimir Spivakov.